camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 Public releases can have an initial or stable status:

-* an initial public release indicates that the public API version is the result of rapid development and is still unstable, e.g. API versions with a v0.x.y version number.
-It can be published without being part of a meta-release.
+* An initial public release is the result of rapid development and can be
+  * released and published at any time (outside the meta-release process) in order to allow for rapid evolution of APIs.
-* a stable public release indicates that the public API version is stable and will be maintained.
+  * published as part of a meta-release.
+In this case, it is expected that in the next meta-release this public API version becomes stable.
+* A stable public release is created only after its stability has been demonstrated through
+  * availability and use of the API in at least 1 commercial implementation.
+  * at least 1 certification of the API is provided on the [GSMA API market launch and certification page](https://www.gsma.com/solutions-and-impact/gsma-open-gateway/open-gateway-public-launch-status/).

+Stable public releases concern the API versions recommended for use in commercial applications.
+The user can expect that subsequent public API versions will be backward-compatible with the one they are using, unless explicitly announced otherwise.

 When planning to deliver a public API version into a meta-release, the API Sub Project needs to participate in the meta-release process as described below.
 For more details see also: [Meta-release Process](https://wiki.camaraproject.org/x/G7N3).